 The 'All objectives' page was created to house all objectives for your company and show each objective's relationship(s) to other objectives using the nested or flat views.
 Additionally, it provides an easy way to search for, manage, and report on existing objectives given the selected filters.
 The 'All objectives' page can be found by clicking the 'Objectives' tab on your navigation bar.

-Additionally, bulk closing all past due objectives and archiving all past due objectives are available using the three dots to the right of 'Create a new objective'.
+From the 'All objectives' page, bulk closing all past due objectives and archiving all past due objectives are available using the three dots to the right of 'Create a new objective'.
 These bulk actions are only available to admins.

 On the 'All objectives' page you will see two main sections: the Filter(s) section⬇️